austinbenny/ICPF2017/homework/2/README.md

      7
      2

-** again using dot product but in this case, c has no value for the second column so the final result will only contain one column**
+** Again using dot product but in this case, c has no value for the second column so the final result will only contain one column**

 >> a+c
 ans =